microsoft/api-guidelines/azure/Guidelines.md

 <a href="#lro-returns-operation-location" name="lro-returns-operation-location">:ballot_box_with_check:</a> **YOU SHOULD** include an `Operation-Location` header in the response with the absolute URL of the status monitor for the operation.

-<a href="#lro-operation-location-includes-api-version" name="lro-operation-location-includes-api-version">:ballot_box_with_check:</a> **YOU SHOULD** include the `api-version` query parameter in the `Operation-Location` header with the same version passed on the initial request if it is required by the get operation on the status monitor.
+<a href="#lro-operation-location-includes-api-version" name="lro-operation-location-includes-api-version">:ballot_box_with_check:</a> **YOU SHOULD** include the `api-version` query parameter in the `Operation-Location` header with the same version passed on the initial request but expect a client to change the api-version value to whatever a new/different client desires it to be.

 #### PUT operation with additional long-running processing

-For a PUT (create or replace) with additional long-running processing:
+For a PUT (create or replace) requiring long-running processing:

 <a href="#lro-put-operation-id-request-header" name="lro-put-operation-id-request-header">:white_check_mark:</a> **DO** allow the client to pass an `Operation-Id` header with a ID for the status monitor for the operation.